rust-lang/rust/active/0000-slice-notation.md

 invocations.
 So if `T` implements `Slice<uint, [U]>`, and `s: Smaht<T>`, then `s[]` compiles and has type `&[U]`.

+Note that slicing is "exclusive" (so `[n..m]` is the interval `n <= x
+< m`), while `..` in `match` patterns is "inclusive".
+To avoid
+confusion, we propose to change the `match` notation to `...` to reflect the distinction.
+The reason to change the notation, rather than the interpretation, is that the exclusive (respectively inclusive) interpretation is the right default for slicing (respectively matching).

 ## Rationale for the notation

 The choice of square brackets for slicing is straightforward: it matches our